 - The direction of flow is marked on the column label. - Reversed flow may be used to attempt removal of inlet pluggage or contamination. - A new column contains a mixture of acetonitrile and water.
-Initial care should be taken to avoid mobile phases that are immiscible with this mixture. - Water and all common organic solvents are compatible with HALO® 90 Å Phenyl-Hexyl columns. - HALO® 90 Å Phenyl-Hexyl columns are best used at temperatures below 60°C for maximum column life. - Mobile phase pH for HALO® 90 Å Phenyl-Hexyl columns is best maintained in the range of pH = 2 to 9 for maximum column stability. - HALO® 90 Å Phenyl-Hexyl columns are stable to operating pressures up to 275 bar (4000 psi).
+Initial care should be taken to avoid mobile phases that are immiscible with this mixture or could cause a precipitate. - Water and all common organic solvents are compatible with HALO[®] 90 Å Phenyl-Hexyl columns. - HALO[®] 90 Å Phenyl-Hexyl columns are best used at temperatures below 60 °C for maximum column life. - Mobile phase pH for $HALO^{\otimes}$ 90 Å Phenyl-Hexyl columns is best maintained in the range of pH = 2 to 9 for maximum column stability. - HALO[®] 90 Å Phenyl-Hexyl columns are stable to operating pressures up to 600 bar (9000 psi).